Initial Teacher Training Partnerships

 Mentor development and training

-We have worked as part of the Pan-London ITE Network to create a training and development plan that ensures this training can act as CPD, is of high quality and that any prior learning can be recognised.
-All skills training can be portable across other ITE and ITT providers, and prior training will be recognised as part of this.
+We are working worked as part of the Pan-London ITE Network and have created a training and development plan that ensures this training can act as CPD, is of high quality and that any prior learning can be recognised.
+Any skills training undertaken can be portable across other ITE and ITT providers.

 Modules